Back to Extension, training & tools

 Progress

-‘Towards non-mulesed sheep’ is a National program designed to support sheep producers to utilise existing tools and management strategies to transition to a non-mulesed flock.
+‘Towards non-mulesed sheep’ is a program designed to support sheep producers to utilise existing tools and management strategies to transition to a non-mulesed flock.

 Get involved